wingspinner/HooToo-Tripmate-HT-TM02-OpenWRT/README.md

 HooToo-Tripmate-HT-TM02-OpenWRT
 ===============================

-Patches, files and instructions to upgrade the HT-TM02 to OpenWRT
+Patches, files and instructions to install OpenWRT on the HT-TM02

 REQUIREMENTS and INSTRUCTIONS